 Our beloved suit was supposedly introduced in the early 1800s by a man named Beau Brummell.
 Out went the long-tailed coats and silk stockings and in came the classic suit jacket accompanied by full-length trousers and it all went from there.

 As we take on new challenges in our daily routine, including a lengthy daily commute, and as we aim to cut out time-consuming activities such as ironing, what does the future look like for our tailoring?
-CT shirts, retailers of formal white shirts, investigates:
+CT shirts, retailers of premium men’s black suits, investigates.

 Temperature adjusting materials are the latest innovative idea.
 In many cases, this works by controlling the body heat of the wearer.
 Researchers across the US developed clothing that changes how much radiation escapes from the shirt and how easily air can circulate around the body.
 Although heat controlling technology in clothing is not new, it is only in recent years that it has made its way into wearable clothing when it was once reserved for those in space.
 This sort of technology not only improves comfort levels for the wearer but can potentially have knock on positive effects on the environment.
 Air conditioning (AC) accounts for an outstanding 13% of energy used in the US.
 If our shirts become temperature regulated then it is possible we will be in lower need of constant AC — reducing our carbon footprint so we all benefit!

 One item that’s more than convenient are non-iron shirts.
 Enjoy an extra 10 minutes in bed as you pull your work shirt out of the dryer and put it on straight away — wrinkle free and no need to haul out the ironing board.
 The technology behind the non-iron shirt includes a process that strengthens the fabric, preventing the molecules from moving as much and increasing its resistance to creasing.